What Three Bullets Represent in Military Funerals

 Three Bullet Casings Slipped Into Folded Flag

-The funeral honors also include a ceremony in which the honor guard removes the flag from the casket and carefully folds it, with the blue field of stars facing up.
+The military funeral honors also include a ceremony in which the honor guard removes the flag from the casket and carefully folds it, with the blue field of stars facing up.
 Then, the folded flag is presented to the deceased person's family as a token of gratitude for that person's service.

 The flag detail often slips three shell casings into the folded flag before presenting the flag to the family.
 Each casing represents one volley.
 This gesture provides a slightly different meaning for the symbolism of the three bullets in a military funeral.